gayuka/Essay/EssayForADA.md

 # Essay
 **1. Why are you interested in programming?
 What have you done to expose yourself to programming so far?**

-  First of all I want to manage my computer and don’t want to be managed by it.
-  Second of all programming requires a lot of thinking and creativity it’s not a daily routine work.
-  I love solving problems a lot and Math which is related to programming a lot.
-Doing the same thing seems very boring for me and I have found out that in programming every day you have to do something new to write a better code and you have to increase your knowledge every day to be competitive in this fast growing field.
-I want to learn and develop myself every day and never be bored.

-  I learnt C++ and Java online using Khan Academy’s free online classes and not only enjoyed it but learnt it very quickly and was able to succeed.
-Also I took a few classes at college.
-After all these explosion I found out that it’s something which I would be happy to do all my life.
+I am interested in programming, because this field requires development every day.
+In this field you can never be bored.
+You always have to learn, read, and explore to be competitive.
+I get bored very easily and I don’t like doing the same thing every day, that’s why programming is interesting for me.
+There is no code which is perfect you always have to work and find bugs and improve your code.
+To make sure that this is something I would love to do I started exploring internet to find free coding classes.
+I learnt python, a little bit Java and C++.
+Beginning Programming for Dummies book had a great influence on me.
+I learnt a lot of basic things about programming and some simple coding which makes me be sure about my decision to learn programing one more time.
+I also took some coding classes in college and it was very enjoyable for me.

- **2. What are your professional goals for the next 2 years, the next 5 years?**
+ **2. If you are accepted into our program, where do you see your career in 5 years?**

 My dream company is Google.
 My goal for the next 2 years is to be a Software engineer at Google and then after gaining enough experience and knowledge become a Senior engineer.
+I want to get a degree in programming that is my dream but that requires finances and experience.
+If I am accepted into your program my dream is to find a good job in fast growing companies like Microsoft or Amazon to get enough experience to be ready to go to school and get a degree with the support from my employer.
+After 5 years I see myself having a Master’s degree in computer science with enough knowledge and experience to be able to be start my own company.
+And my degree from Economics will definitely help me in the development of my company.

+**3. After reading Ada's Vision, Mission and Inclusivity Statement, how will you contribute to Ada's vision for an inclusive and diverse community?**

+I think with all my goals, positivity and passion I will be a good member of Ada’s great “family”.
+After graduating from this program I will be happy to share my knowledge and experience with future Ada members who will follow the path, about which I am dreaming now.
+As a very perfectionist person I am sure I can be successful with the help of Ada, be a competitive developer in this male dominated field and decrease that gap between male and female successful developers.

-**3. Tell us about a time you made a mistake that you learned a lot from.
+**4. Tell us about a time you made a mistake that you learned a lot from.
 If you encountered the situation again, what would you do differently?**

-In my country we have to choose our major just after finishing the high school.
-We can’t take several classes and then decide what to choose like students here do.
-So after finishing school I followed my parents advice and chose Economics as my major.
-After 2 quarters I realized that I am not interested in it at all.
-It isn’t something which I would like to do all my life.
-But I took that not as a mistake but as a good opportunity to succeed in something which I don’t like.
-It is easy to doing what you like but it isn’t the same when you don’t like it.
-After all I thought knowledge could never harm and I should finish my education.
-S o the result was my graduation with really high scores and studying on grant all 4 years.
-That develop a good behavior for me to do everything excellently no matter I like it or not.
-If I encountered the situation again, I would find out more information before starting my education.
-I would go to the library read some books explain basic economics concepts to have some idea what I am going to do in future for my education.

-**4. Have you taught yourself anything before?
-Describe what you learned and how you approached it.**

-At the age of 14 I received my first Computer as a birthday gift from my father.
-Besides playing games with computer I did nothing in computer before that point.
-And I learnt Word, Excellent, Power Point and Photoshop without anybody’s help and even without internet, because we weren’t able to afford internet at that time in Armenia.
-Mostly I used help and my English knowledge to learn that at the age of 14.
-I went to the library found several books about MS office and start reading through it and do the assignment from the book.
-It took me 3 months to feel comfortable using MS office and then I starting learning Photoshop by myself.
-But I never stopped exploring new things about MS office.
-I was able to learn both MS office and Photoshop and to consolidate my knowledge I started teaching what I learned to my sister.
+The most important thing I have learnt from the past is when to ask for help.
+I am always full of questions to clarify the issue before starting to solve it.
+I could learnt all of this only after my failure.
+When I was studying I failed a group project which was very important and as a result failed that class and had to take it again.
+I didn’t want to admit my weakness in that group project and ask for help.
+I was too confident that I could do everything alone.
+The importance of teamwork at that time wasn’t clear for me.
+But after that failure I learnt the meaning of the team work when all the responsibilities should be discussed and divided.
+Where everybody should be confident to ask clarification and help.
+Now in my job at banking I am very successful only because of my failure in the past.
+I always ask clarifications to my coworkers if I don’t understand the issue that I am going to solve.
+I am always full of question and I know that nothing is impossible without teamwork and team effort.